ottozumkeller/QR-Code-Reader/README.md

 - Directly open weblinks in your default browser via a notification.<br>
 - Directly connect to WiFi-Networks via a notification.

+  > For this feature to work, you need Windows 11 Version 24H2 or later (currently only available for Windows Insiders in the Dev Channel)

   > WiFi-Support is currently experimental; if you notice any bugs report them under [Issues](https://github.com/ottozumkeller/QR-Code-Reader/issues)

 ## System Requirements